homewsn/whsnbg/README.md

 Whsnbg
 =========
-(Wireless Home Sensor Network Broker-Gateway)
+(Wireless home sensor network broker-gateway)

 Whsnbg is a C implementation of the MQTT broker, the MQTT-SN gateway and simple MQTT rules engine designed for embedded platforms with small memory requirements (like OpenWrt).